Is it any surprise so many home sellers are wondering “Do I need home staging?” Especially when their Realtor says, “Your house is fine as is!”

-In the past I’ve written about the 5 home staging secrets we need to share with real estate agents and how home stagers shouldn’t let real estate agents discourage them from a home staging career.
+I’ve written about the 5 home staging secrets we need to share with real estate agents.
+And how home stagers shouldn’t let agents discourage them from becoming home stagers.

 Here Staging Diva Graduate Susan Atwell shares a story about a presentation she made at a real estate office.